MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 We should be able to communicate with the users of our code
 -----------------------------------------------------------

-GitHub, we could use the google group, the tool now has a notification area on the front page
+The tool has a notification area on the front page

 Users should be able to communicate with us about our code
 ----------------------------------------------------------